lemenkov/pspp/rust/doc/src/pc+.md

 * `uint16 n_cases0;`
   `uint16 n_cases1;`
   The number of cases in the data record.
 Both values are the same.

-  Some files in the corpus contain data for the number of cases noted here, followed by garbage that somewhat resembles data.
+  > Readers must use these case counts because some files in the corpus contain garbage that somewhat resembles data after the specified number of cases.

 * `uint16 weight_index;`
   0, if the file is unweighted, otherwise a 1-based index into the